ajaxray/magic/README.md

 Magic - tiny Dependency Injection Container for PHP 8
 =========================

-A Dependency Injection Container
+A tiny Dependency Injection Container for PHP 8 under 200 lines.
 Made for fun and exploring PHP Reflection features.
 But it does what it claims.

 Features
 --------